solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/README.md

 -	Azure Machine Learning Automated Machine Learning
 -	Azure Storage
 -	IoT Hub
--	Pytorch
+-	PyTorch
 -	Power BI

 ## Related references
-*This should be a list of and links to prereqs, architectural diagrams, supporting docs, or briefing decks related to the material.*
+*This should be a list of and links to pre-requisites, architectural diagrams, supporting docs, or briefing decks related to the material.*
 - [MCW](https://github.com/Microsoft/MCW)